davebenson/doom4-walkthrough/README.md

 A single Imp will pop out if you follow the walkway to its end.

 If you stand on the platform at the edge of building, you should see a rectangular duct that runs along the outside of the structure.
-Walk on it for a bit until you get to the next alcove: enter to find SECRET 4.3, "Rocket Launcher Model, Stealthguy".
+Walk on it for a bit until you get to the next alcove: enter to find SECRET 4.3, COLLECTIBLE 4.2, "Rocket Launcher Model, Stealthguy".

 Go back to the first alcove, but jump across to a green-lit cliff; jump again to a walkway and kill a few demons (a Possessed Engineer and a few Possesseds).
 (This is helpful to get the maximum combat rating)